 ‘Share Your Story’

 There was an invitation I didn’t receive every day.
 By receive, I mean what I stumbled on while frittering away time online, when one click inevitably led to another until the words stared back from the screen.
 Glared back with an arched brow.
 Like a gauntlet rolled across my eye-line landing abruptly in front of my finger-tips.
 Like my past tapping me on the shoulder having finally caught up after losing me on and off over the years.
 Here was my chance to turn around to have an encounter with what I never quite managed to shake off.
 Or share.

 Yet, all I can think of when confronted with this blank page is the red-head girl who lay next to me in the recovery room.

 I had a few years on her, though we were only counties apart.
 Same airline.
 Same stage.
 Booked in for the same procedure.
 I see her yet, pale, and anxious to return to her friend waiting at reception; both of us recovering on loungers as if on some exclusive spa retreat.
 To the manor born; dealing with our unborn.

 Did she feel the same pain afterwards?
 Did she know to get Ibuprofen when nothing else worked?
 Did she wonder if the contractions she felt were like the labour she would not go through with this time?
 Did she go into combat against thoughts of never being given a second chance?
 Did she, too, go back to her daily grind immediately?
 The relief from not colliding with anyone she knew in either airport still palpable…

 I catch sight of her still in other teenagers.
 She must be nearing 30 now.
-Not far off I was then.
+Not far off what I was then.
 Old enough to have known better, they would say; whoever they are.

 On that day, we became the ‘they’ they draw sharp intakes of breath about in pulpits and pamphlets.
 We’ve been listening to stories about ourselves ever since.
 Stories I rarely recognise as my own.